persteenolsen/angular-14-example-gh-pages/README.md

 - Karma for configuration and HTML Test report coverage
 - GH Pages for hosting
 - VS Code is my developement tool

+# Tech used for Web API, DB, Hosting and DevOps

+- .NET 8
+- MS SQL for the DB
+- Azure App Service for Hosting
+- DevOps by Azure Repos and Pipelines
+- Azure Data Studio for DB Managemet
+- VS Code as developement tool

 # Installing